A balanced k-means algorithm for weighted point sets: Weight-balanced -means

 \begin{theorem} Algorithm \ref{algo:wbkm} terminates with a clustering that allows a strongly feasible centroidal power diagram. \end{theorem}

-\begin{proof} First, we prove that the center of gravity $c_i$ of a cluster is an optimal site with respect to a fixed weight-balanced least-squares assignment.
+\begin{pf} First, we prove that the center of gravity $c_i$ of a cluster is the unique optimal site with respect to a fixed weight-balanced least-squares assignment.
 Hence, if it terminates, the algorithm produces a clustering with a feasible centroidal power diagram.

 So, let $C:=(C_1,\dots,C_k)$ be a fixed clustering with centers of gravity $c_1,\dots,c_k$, and let $s_1,\dots,s_k$ be optimal sites.
-We set $s_i=c_i-z_i$ for $i\leq k$.
+We set $z_i:=c_i-s_i$ for $i\leq k$.
 For each $C_i$, we then have